mayconfmelo/min-article/docs/manual.typ

 ```

 This command manages abbreviations as the ABNT NBR 14724 requires: The first
-time it is used, will print the full long name, and its abbreviation between
+time it is used, print the full long name and its abbreviation between
 parenthesis; from then on, when is used again with the same abbreviation, it will
 print just the abbreviation.
 Additionally, every new abbreviation is collected to
-be used in a glossary automatically generated, along with a optional longer
+be used in a automatically generated glossary, along with a optional definition
-definition of the abbreviation and its long name.
+of the abbreviation and its long name.

 #arg(
   "abbreviation", ("string", "content"),
   required: true
 )[
   The abbreviation itself.
-Does not support any stylization os quotes --- even
+Does not support any stylizationz quotes, or
   apostrophes.
-Is recommended to use just lowercase letters — automatically
+Is recommended to use just lowercase letters --- automatically
-  uppercased, — and do any needed stylization outside the `#abbrev` command.
+  uppercased, --- and do any needed stylization outside the `#abbrev` command.
 ]

 #arg(
   "long", ("string", "content"),
 )[
-  The long name represented by the abbreviation.
+  The long name that the abbreviation represents.
 ]

 #arg(
   "definition", ("string", "content"),
 )[
-  A optional definition to be used in the glossary.
+  An optional definition, used in the glossary.
 When no definition is set,
-  the long name is used as the definition.
+  the long name is used as definition.
 ]